rueckstiess/mtools/INSTALL.md

 Depending on your user rights, `pip` may complain about not having permissions to install into the system directory.

-In that case, you either need to add `sudo` in front of the `pip` command to install into a system directory, or append`--user` to install into your home directory.
+In that case, you either need to add `sudo` in front of the `pip` command to install into a system directory, or append `--user` to install into your home directory.

 Note that some mtools scripts have [additional dependencies](https://github.com/rueckstiess/mtools/blob/master/INSTALL.md#additional-dependencies) as listed below.

-#### Installation From Source
+#### Installation from source

 If `pip` is not available and you want to install mtools from source, you can get the source code by cloning the [mtools github repository](https://github.com/rueckstiess/mtools):